kashyap-harshit/auto-clue-test/README.md

 # Auto-Clue Testing

-Auto-Clue Testing is an AI-assisted automation framework that uses Selenium, Flask, and Google Gemini to run web tests, log results, and generate intelligent insights and reports automatically.
+Auto-Clue Testing is an automation tool that integrates with your existing backend to test APIs, log data in MongoDB, and generate AI-powered insights using Google Gemini.
+It simplifies backend testing and reporting for monitoring systems.

 ---

 ## Features

+* Automated API calls for performance and leaderboard data
-* AI insights from test logs using Google Gemini
+* AI-based insights using Google Gemini
-* Automated web testing with Selenium
-* Excel-based reporting
-* Database logging and traceability
+* Generate reports (eg., sheets)
-* Configurable scheduling for automated runs
+* MongoDB logging for all API results
+* Scheduled execution using `schedule`
+* Lightweight and configurable with `.env`

 ---